aljedaxi/daxi.ml/articles/tarot.md

 ## a leading in, induction, introduction

-this won&apos;t help you make money, or pick up femmes with split dyed hair. look elsewhere. if you just want enlightenment, try Buddhist meditation. if you want a spooky experience, try a seance or a ouija board.you can't read the future through the cards, or summon demons, or anything like that. try data science.
+this won&apos;t help you make money, or pick up femmes with split dyed hair. if you just want enlightenment, seems best to <a href="https://suttacentral.net/snp1.3?view=normal">wander alone</a>. if you want a spooky experience, try a seance or a ouija board.you can't read the future through the cards, or summon demons, or anything like that. you&apos;ll&apos;ve better luck w data science.

-this will help you help your friends understand their problems, and you understand the problem form.if you've ever sat on a balcony watching a pink sun set on a pink city---and you, with your pink gin and pink heart---thought "they should have sent a poet", then this may be for you.
+this will help you help your friends understand their problems, and you understand the problem form.if you've ever sat on a balcony watching a pink sun set on a pink city---and you, with your pink gin and pink heart---&amp; thought "they should have sent a poet", then this may be for you.

-tarot is, at its heart, the Socratic dialectic. something stirs within your interlocutor&apos;s soul/psyche/un-sub-conscious/mind-brain, and you're going to enlighten it.
+tarot is, at its heart, the Socratic dialectic. something stirs within your interlocutor&apos;s soul/psyche/un-sub-conscious/mind-brain, and you're going to reveal it.

 ## materials

-firstly, you're going to need to aquire the alchemical attitude. any sufficiently serious left hand tradition will do. hermetic descendents are customary, but it wont work for you if it doesn't resonate with you.
+firstly, you're going to need to aquire the alchemical attitude[^1]. any sufficiently serious left hand tradition will do. hermetic descendents are customary, but it wont work for you if it doesn't resonate with you.

 next, you'll need a deck. keep searching until you find one that speaks to you. you don't need understand the words it's saying, just feel that there are words there. it wont work for you if it doesn't resonate with you.